 Gathering up his courage, he now stepped toward Sans Pareil and looked directly in his eyes.
 “Is this the part where you hurl or blast me through one of those windows?”

-Sans Pareil sighed.
+Sans Pareil sighed before he answered.
 “Unlike you, I don’t believe in hurting people who don’t pose a threat to me.”

 “I didn’t kill that soldier.”